Doshii Dishes with Women in Hospitality: Kate Dickins

-In an ongoing series looking at hardworking hospo workers from across the industry, all of us here at Doshii are proud to highlight the amazing work of our friends and partners whose passion and dedication keep the industry running.
+In an ongoing series looking at hardworking hospo workers from across the industry, all of us here at Doshii are proud to highlight the amazing work of our friends and partners whose passion and dedication keep the hospitality and tourism industries running.

-This week we’re speaking with Kate Dickins, the owner of beloved Port Melbourne contemporary Italian eatery, Ciao Cielo, where staff use me&u (with Doshii integration) to create a seamless experience from first taking a seat to leaving a last thank-you tip.
+This week we’re speaking with Kate Dickins about her unique career journey.
+Kate is the owner of beloved Port Melbourne contemporary Italian eatery, Ciao Cielo, where staff use me&u (with Doshii integration) to create a seamless experience from first taking a seat to leaving a last thank-you tip.

-Doshii: When and how did you become part of the hospitality/hospo tech industry?
+Doshii: When and how did you become part of the hospitality industry?

 Kate Dickins: I started in hospitality at age 12, washing dishes at my mum’s restaurant after school and on weekends.
 I became a chef at 16, then transitioned to front-of-house in 2010 when my partner and I started our first restaurant.
 The tech side of things really began with the first lot of online reservation diaries.
 Our place was the first to use Open Table’s “Guest Centre” in Australia!
 Then, of course, with the COVID era we, got straight onto pivoting our casual areas to the me&u system in 2020, as it had been successful in some great Sydney based outlets already.

 D: What has been your biggest professional challenge and how did it help you grow?
-Conversely, what professional achievement are you most proud of?
+Conversely, what do you consider to be your greatest accomplishments professionally?

 K: My biggest challenge started in 2015 when I decided it would be a great idea to buy an old heritage-listed courthouse and convert it into a restaurant.
 It cost too much to start with, then we had two years of architect drawing and re-drawing trying to satisfy Heritage Victoria to approve the plans.
 This was followed by another year of construction, while simultaneously running our existing tiny 30-seat venue along with a dying business in the courthouse building.
 We opened mid-2018, had a noise complaint from a neighbour and have been working through red tape with council and Heritage Victoria ever since.
 That’s without talking about how we were finally getting our groove operationally when COVID hit, the lack of industry workers at the moment, caring for all of our staff during lockdowns (as many were not getting any help), or transitioning from a tiny venue with just four people in the team to something 10 times larger.
 It has been a huge learning curve!
 I am proud to still be going to one of the most beautiful offices in all of Melbourne every day and working with a team that I love.